hotenov/playlist-along/docs/usage.rst

    but all commands should work on Linux and Mac systems (with Unix paths, e.g. ``/home/user/Downloads/``).
    Python 3.6.2+ is all what you need on any OS.
-      Also don't afraid Russian songs and Cyrillic paths in examples.
+   And don't afraid Russian songs and Cyrillic paths in examples.